richorama/AzureArchitectureReference/_template.md

 # Azure Architect's Reference

-A one-page summary of the facts and figures for Microsoft Azure Services.
+A summary of the facts and figures for Microsoft Azure Services.

 All figures have been taken from official Microsoft web sites (see the refrences at the bottom).